 Make The Molasses

 Measure 5 cups of pomegranate juice and add it to a pan with ½ cup granulated sugar and 1 tablespoon lemon juice.
-You can skip adding sugar if the juice is very sweet.
+If the juice is very sweet, skip adding sugar.

 Cook on medium heat until the mixture thickens up.